PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day1.md

 <iframe width="1280px" height="960px" src="https://forms.office.com/r/AbmyH44uYE?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

-__1d__ Visualize the Taxonomy of AI by creating an infographic.
+__1d__ Visualize the Taxonomy of AI (e.g., domains, subdomains) by creating an infographic.
 You can use Google's [Jamboard](https://jamboard.google.com/) or a simple piece of paper for your infographic.
 Export/import your drawing to PNG, and upload it to your GitHub repository.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.